 Professional rodeo is very popular around the world, especially in the United States.
-One of the biggest rodeo events is the annual Wrangler National Finals Rodeo, which will take place in Las Vegas, Nevada from December 5 to 14.
+One of the biggest rodeo events is the annual Wrangler National Finals Rodeo, which will take place in Arlington,Texas from December 3 to 12.

 Leading up to the Finals are circuit events, which begin with the Prairie Circuit Finals in Duncan, Oklahoma from October 17 to the 19th.

 The competition continues a few days later with the Mountain States Circuit Finals, which takes place in Loveland, Colorado from October 24 to the 26th.
 After that, Wilderness Circuit Finals will take place in Heber City, Utah from October 31 and November 1st – 2nd.